 To get details of the loans you had, email the lender’s Complaints team (see this list of email addresses) and say:

 Some lenders make this step hard.
 See What to do if a payday lender won’t sent you a Statement of Account if your lender is trying to charge you for this or mentions legislation and says they don’t have to send it.

-If you don’t get a reply within a few weeks, go on to Step two and put in a full complaint even though you still don’t know all the details.
+If you don’t get a reply within two weeks, go on to Step two and put in a full complaint even though you still don’t know all the details.

 Step two – ask for a payday loan refund

-Here is a sample letter you can use.
-Make sure you change it to tell your story because everyone’s case is different!
+Here is a sample letter for you to change – it needs to tell your story because everyone’s case is different!

 Add any other points that help tell your story such as: